 To dissipate means to scatter or disperse.
 In our context, dissipative is an electrical property of the materials we use in Ex luminaires.
+This property is commonly called ‘anti-static,’ but we prefer to not use that term, because, technically, conductive (see Conductive) materials are also anti-static.

 Put simply, at Atexor, we design products and solutions that allow an electric charge (like static build-up) to flow back to earth in a controlled, safe manner.
 The last thing you want is a spark from a sudden electrical discharge when you are working in an Ex area.
 A static charge is like a bucket of water.
 Dump it out all at once and you’ll likely get yourself wet in the process.
 Pour it slowly, and you stay dry.